PierreLaunay/SNT-I2D-SIN/Micropython_Microbit/Hardware/edgeconnector.md

 *6. The source file for [the pinout table](https://tech.microbit.org/docs/hardware/pinmap.csv) is held in CSV format.
 You can load this into a spreadsheet and sort and filter it in any way that makes sense to you.
 There is also a [zipped Python script](https://tech.microbit.org/docs/hardware/csv2md.zip) in this folder that you can download to re-generate the markdown table version of the pin map used on this page, from the .csv file.*

-6. Le fichier source pour [la table des broches](https://tech.microbit.org/docs/hardware/pinmap.csv) est dans un format CSV.
-Vous pouvez charger celui-ci dans un tableur et trier et filtrer les données comme vous voulez.
-Il ya aussi un [script Python compressé](https://tech.microbit.org/docs/hardware/csv2md.zip) Dans ce dossier que vous pouvez télécharger pour regénérer la version markdown de la table sue cette page, depuis le fichier .csv
+6. Le fichier source pour [la table des broches](https://tech.microbit.org/docs/hardware/pinmap.csv) est au format CSV.
+Vous pouvez charger celui-ci dans un tableur puis trier ou filtrer les données comme vous le voulez.
+Il y a aussi un [script Python compressé](https://tech.microbit.org/docs/hardware/csv2md.zip) Dans ce dossier que vous pouvez télécharger pour régénérer la version markdown de la table sur cette page, depuis le fichier .csv

 7. The pin marked 'ACCESSIBILITY' is used to enable/disable an on-board accessibility mode, and should not be used for anything else (even though it can be used as a GPIO for testing).
 Future versions of the official micro:bit editors may remove the ability to write to this pin.